galenhuntington/hpre/README.md

 second `|` is actually omitted, but I don’t copy that.)

 And the idea fits nicely.
-Consider the “pattern guards” extension, standard in Haskell 2010, which allows multiple conditions in a guard:
+Consider the “pattern guards” extension, standard in Haskell2010, which allows multiple conditions in a guard:

 ```haskell
    bar x | not (null x), Just y <- lookup 1 x, y /= 3 = ...